This document offers an overall and coherent narrative to the OPENAE Toolkit and presents a list of answers to frequently asked questions.

 1.Go to the link: https://framagit.org/cowaboo/ynternet-grav-sync and sign in or register (top right corner)

-Here is how the sign in page looks like (several options possible)
+Here is how the sign in page looks like (several options are possible).

 2.- Choose the page you want to edit by clicking on the folder “pages”.
 Please make sure that you are here and you are editing the right page / language:

-Every scenario (work in progress) has five folders, one for every language (English, French, Dutch, Spanish and Catalan).
+Every scenario (work in progress) has six folders, one for every language (English, French, Italian, Dutch, Spanish and Catalan).